- Working on a v2 update- almost done!

 I have 135 hours in RPG maker MV.
 I bought it 5 or so years ago.
 I am a bit annoyed at the pace of this.
 But the fact that out of the countless games I tried to haphazardly slap together while I was in school, with ZERO coding knowledge, even the most basic html like on this site- this one actually made it out, it survived...
 In a sense, I'm just satisfied it exists.
 It's nothing grand, it's no ground-breaking achievement.
 But it exists, and, more importantly- I feel like I'm getting my footing in the engine.
 If I can help it- this certainly wont be my last game.
 But, man is this stuff hard when you have no idea what you're doing.

-Ending Walkthrough
+Endings Walkthrough

 Ending 1 - Wine Bottle